PrivateAIM/documentation/src/guide/deployment/node-installation.md

 2. Client Secret (not hashed!)
 3. Private Key

+With this information, you can provide the required Helm configuration values in two ways:

+If you are using the GitHub repository, a sample `values.yaml` file is included in the `charts/flame-node/` directory.
+It can be edited as needed.
+Alternatively, you may create a new `values.yaml` file.

+If you are installing via the Helm repository, you need to create your own `values.yaml` file (e.g. `my-values.yaml`).
+This file is not provided automatically and can be stored anywhere locally.
+It is passed to Helm using the `-f` option.

-With this information, you can either edit the `values.yaml` file included with the FLAME Node helm chart or create your own values template file to be used during deployment.
-Here is a minimal example of a values file:
+Here is a minimal example of a `values.yaml` file:

 ```yaml
 expose: